Emblem Logo Design Inspiration: Top 12 Examples

 - The black bat says darkness, like Batman’s all-black suit

-- Yellow oval brings out the black bat as the key focus
+- The yellow oval brings out the black bat as the key focus

 - Grey and black bats have also featured on grey ovals